Body art: Absence of body

+This form of body art more so focuses on the silhouettes and shadows of the performing body than the physical form alone.
 Scientific research in this area, for example that by Stelarc, can be considered in this artistic vein.
 A special case of the body art strategies is the absence of body.
-Some artists who performed the "absence" of body through their artworks were: Davor Džalto, Antony Gormley, and Andy Warhol.
+Some artists who performed the "absence" of the body through their artworks were: Davor Džalto, Antony Gormley, and Andy Warhol.